 Other jobs such as Health and Safety Manager (26%), Creative Director in Advertising (39%) and Veterinarian (49%) have seen increases in women employment but are still a little (or long) way off from being equal.
 Beyond improving gender equality within existing careers, education opportunities are also producing budding female entrepreneurs.
 They are paving the way towards new employment opportunities.
 It is exciting to hear about the progress that has been made.
 However, it is important to note that even within careers like Human Resources Management where women play a prolific role, the top leadership positions are still largely occupied by males.

-Education has enabled women the opportunity to enter professions they previously would never have been allowed to.
+Education has enabled females the opportunity to enter professions they previously would never have been allowed to.
 In doing this, they’ve been able to unlock talent and potential for the benefit of the local and global community.
 The entry of women into previously “male” professions should be celebrated.
 If we’re going to find a cure for cancer or put homes on Mars, don’t we want the very best brains of the population collaborating (regardless of their biology)?!
 Take some time this National Women’s Day to appreciate the women in your life who are trail-blazing, breaking boundaries and inspiring you to do the same.